Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nvidia logo at a technology exhibition in Spain on March 5.

-AI framework is an inference engine for large language models (LLM), providing libraries and tools that help developers design, train, and test models efficiently.
-Chitu is an open-source tool that supports popular models such as Meta's Llama or DeepSeek-R1, a Chinese homegrown AI model that has been causing a stir in the world in recent months when it was said to have capabilities comparable to Western models but at a much lower cost.
+AI framework is an inference engine for large language models (LLM), providing libraries and tools to help developers design, train, and test models efficiently.
+Chitu is an open-source tool that supports popular models such as Meta's Llama or DeepSeek-R1, a Chinese "homegrown" AI model that has been causing a stir in the world in recent months when it was said to have capabilities comparable to Western models but at a much lower cost.

 In testing, when equipped with Nvidia's A800 GPU, Chitu increased the inference speed of the most powerful version of DeepSeek-R1 by 315% while reducing GPU usage by 50% compared to foreign open-source frameworks, according to the company's announcement.
 This means the model can produce results much faster, saving time and computing resources.

-The development by Qingcheng.AI is part of an effort by Chinese AI companies to reduce their dependence on Nvidia’s next-generation high-performance GPUs, which are subject to export restrictions.
+The move by Qingcheng.AI is part of an effort by Chinese AI companies to reduce their dependence on Nvidia's next-generation high-performance GPUs, which are subject to export restrictions.
 The US government has banned Nvidia from selling its Hopper series H100 and H800 chips to customers in China.
 On the other hand, according to AIBase.com, opening the Chitu source code allows developers and researchers in China to freely use, modify, and optimize the tool, thereby promoting the development and improvement of domestic AI technologies.

-China strives for self-reliance
+China strives for autonomy

 China Daily on March 7 quoted Liu Qingfeng, a member of the National People's Congress and chairman of AI company iFlytek, as saying that the country needs to urgently research and develop LLM models based on domestic chips to build a strong AI ecosystem that ensures sustainable and high-quality development.
 According to him, not developing an AI industrial ecosystem based on domestic chips is like building a tower on someone else's foundation.
 He said that apart from iFlytek's Spark model, all currently publicly downloadable LLMs are trained on Nvidia chips, demonstrating China's shortcomings in chip development.